Knoblauchpilze/galactic-sovereign/README.md

 - [golang migrate](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md): following the instructions there should be enough.
 - [postgresql](https://www.postgresql.org/) which can be taken from the packages with `sudo apt-get install postgresql-14` for example.
 - [docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) which can be installed following the instructions of the previous link.
-- [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions) which can be installed using the instructions in the previous link.
+- [AWS cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions) which can be installed using the instructions in the previous link.

 ## Clone the repository